hydroframe/priority_flow/README.md

 # priority_flow

 *priority_flow* is a toolkit for topographic processing for hydrologic models.
 This repo contains an python package and a set of workflow examples (see instructions below).
 This is the Python version of the R PriorityFlow package.
+[Link](https://priority-flow.readthedocs.io/en/latest/) to the ReadTheDocs documentation.

 ## Development Team
 + Laura Condon (lecondon@email.arizona.edu)